Coronavirus (COVID-19)

 Novavax (2 doses)

-If you have previously received 1 dose of the Moderna or Pfizer- BioNTech COVID-19 vaccine Same manufacturer as your previous vaccine (2 doses)
+If you have previously received 1 dose of the Moderna or Pfizer- BioNTech COVID-19 vaccine Same manufacturer of your previous vaccine 2

-If you have previously received 2 doses of the Moderna or Pfizer- BioNTech COVID-19 vaccine Same manufacturer as your previous vaccines (1 dose)
+If you have previously received 2 doses of the Moderna or Pfizer- BioNTech COVID-19 vaccine Same manufacturer of your previous vaccines 1 Dose 1: at least 4 weeks after the last dose

-If you have previously received 3 doses of the Pfizer-BioNTech or Moderna COVID-19 vaccine 1 dose of Moderna, Pfizer-BioNTech, or Novavax
+If you have previously received 3 doses of the Pfizer-BioNTech or Moderna COVID-19 vaccine Moderna, Pfizer-BioNTech, or Novavax 1 Dose 1: at least 8 weeks after the last dose

-If you have previously received 1 or more doses of the Novavax or Janssen COVID-19 vaccine (including in combination with any mRNA vaccines) 1 dose of Moderna, Pfizer-BioNTech, or Novavax
+If you have previously received 1 or more doses of the Novavax or Janssen COVID-19 vaccine (including in combination with any mRNA vaccines) Moderna, Pfizer-BioNTech, or Novavax 1 Dose 1: at least 8 weeks after the last dose

 Getting the Vaccine